lucaslk10/fintary-part3-frontend/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **ESLint**: A static code analysis tool for identifying problematic patterns in JavaScript code.
 - **Prettier**: An opinionated code formatter that enforces a consistent style by parsing your code and reprinting it with its own rules.
+- **Storybook**: An open source tool for developing UI components in isolation for React, Vue, and Angular.

 ## Prerequisites